It’s a common problem for Amazon FBA sellers, particularly those who source via retail arbitrage or online arbitrage:

 - The brand may have raised their minimum standards.
 On the flip side, the problem might not be that your metrics have changed, but that the requirements have changed.
 If a brand decides to tighten their requirements, your metrics may no longer meet their standards, and you could lose your approval.
 This change might be permanent, or it might be temporary.
 For instance, some brands might tighten their requirements only for the Q4 selling season, and then come January they’ll go back to their previous standards.

 How can sellers get re-approved for a re-restricted brand?

 So back to our original problem.
 You’ve sent in to FBA some inventory that becomes restricted to you as a seller, even though you previously had been approved to sell it.
 Now your inventory is showing as inactive status, and you can’t sell it.
 What do you do?

 - Improve your seller metrics.
 Make sure you use the Amazon Seller app on your phone to immediately answer emails from customers.

 - Work to improve your feedback score.
 First, make sure you’re providing great customer service and sending in quality inventory to Amazon.
-But also, you can use a service like Feedback Genius to send an email to customers asking for honest feedback about you as a seller for their purchase.
+But also, you can use a service like Feedback Genius (from Seller Labs) to send an email to customers asking for honest feedback about you as a seller for their purchase.